 The following steps outline how to calculate the Percent Ionic Character:

-1. First, determine the electronegativity values of the atoms involved in the bond.
+1. First, determine the electronegativity values of the atoms involved in the bond (on the same electronegativity scale).

 Example Problem: